 IC students can be distinguished from senior school pupils through their uniform: they do not have wing collars and girls wear a dress or trousers, not a skirt.
-Staff use missingstudent@kings-school.co.uk to alert the core house team of any unexpected absences.
+Staff use missingstudent@international.kings-school.co.uk to alert the core house team of any unexpected absences.

 Student training is delivered through the PSHEC curriculum.
-The DDSL is also a CEOP ambassador.
-In addition, training or information is delivered to students through regular College meetings and the Tutor system.
+In addition, training or information is delivered to students through regular College meetings.